 - Sunlight!
 Get some!
 In fact, get lots of it!
 (Wear sunblock in the summer.)

 - Set a new goal.
+Be specific.

 - Banish the quest for perfectionism.
 Anything less than perfect is NOT a failure.
 Review I’m Doing It Right bloghop posts!
+Allow good enough to be good enough!

 - Care less about what others think (of you).